-Enquiries may be put to the Board through the Corporate Governance Department or the Company Secretary at the registered office of the Company (email: shareholderenquiry@tsld.com).
+Enquiries may be put to the Board through the Corporate Governance Department or the Company Secretary by mail to the registered office of the Company or by email to shareholderenguiry@tsld.com.

 INVESTORS RELATION

 Constitutional Documents

 The latest version of the Articles of Association is available on both the websites of the Company and the Stock Exchange.
 During the year, there is no change in the Company's Articles of Association.